neroist/uing/README.md

 Static compilation is the default behaviour, but if you would prefer to depend on a DLL instead, pass the `-d:useLibUiDll` to the Nim compiler.
-You will then need to bundle your application with a `libui.dll, `libui.dylib`, or `libui.so` for Windows, macOS, and Linux respectively.
+You will then need to bundle your application with a `libui.dll`, `libui.dylib`, or `libui.so` for Windows, macOS, and Linux respectively.
 Build instructions and requirements can be found in [libui-ng's README](https://github.com/libui-ng/libui-ng#readme)

+It is reccomended to use dynamic linking, as with static linking, compile times are much longer

+A `libui.dll` can be found in the [release's page](https://github.com/neroist/uing/releases/latest)